imba/imba.io/guide/1-Essentials/tag-syntax.md

 The above declaration might look strange at first.
 DOM elements are first-class citizens in Imba.
 We are creating a *real* dom element, with the className "main" and textContent "Hello".

 Let's break down the basic syntax before we move on to more advanced examples.
-Since setting classes of elements is very common, so imba has a special shorthand syntax for this.
+Since setting classes of elements is very common, imba has a special shorthand syntax for this.
 You declare classes by adding a bunch of `.classname` after the tag type.
 You can add multiple classes like `<div.large.header.primary>`.
 Can you guess how to set the id of a tag?
 It uses a similar syntax: `<div#app.large.ready>`.

 ## Conditional Classes